 Find The Good And Bad RV Parks Along Your Way

-Smart RVers take RV park reviews with a grain of salt.
+Smart RVers take Campground Reviews with a grain of salt.
 After all, not every RVer wants the same thing in accommodations, scenery, and of course, rates.
 So before you check into a spot, research good and bad RV parks and look for reviewers with RVs similar to yours.
 Notice the post review dates.
 How long ago was the last one made?
 If it was more than a few years ago, you can probably disregard it.
 Life has changed in the West Coast states.
 Finally, consider reviewers’ feedback about amenities.
 Which ones will you be using?
 If you won’t use them, does it matter?

 Mentally Prepare For Summer Crowds